JinShil/memory_mapped_io/README.md

 Contributing
 ------------
-Your critique, suggestions, pull requests, issue reports, and other participation is most welcome.
-I can be contacted vir IRC at [FreeNode](http://freenode.net)'s #d channel (irc://irc.freenode.net/d)
+Your questions, critique, suggestions, pull requests, issue reports, and other participation is most welcome.
+I can be contacted [here](https://www.sites.google.com/site/contactmikewebform/).

 ToDo
 ---------